johnpfay/EnergyPracticum2020/03_GISFundamentals/GIS_Labs.md

 ---
-Title: GIS Overview
+Title: Analysis Overview
 Author: John Fay
 Data: Spring 2020
 ---

-> Outline of the analyses we'll pursue and the lessons required to pursue them.

-##

-## Objective:
+## Objectives:

-Identify a set of locations to install new DCFC chargers in North Carolina that would best promote electric vehicle usage by reducing concerns/inconvenience of having to charge vehicles when driving to destinations across the state.
+> Identify a set of locations to install new DCFC chargers in North Carolina that would best promote electric vehicle usage by reducing concerns/inconvenience of having to charge vehicles when driving to destinations across the state.

 #### ♦ Factors that would reduce concern/inconvenience:

-Imagine you are considering purchasing an electric car.
+> Imagine you are considering purchasing an electric car.
 You are convinced it would be perfectly suitable for your daily commute to work, but you also enjoy your trips from Durham to Asheville and want to be supremely confident that the car you buy will handle that without any concerns. <u>What are the factors that would influence your decision?</u>

 * **Range anxiety**: Can you even get to your destination without your battery running out between charges?
 * **Inconvenience**: Charging takes longer than filling a tank.
 You're ok with that as long as: